Rifqio/ejam-assignment/README.md

 ## If I had more time

 I would like to improve on error handling and logging.
 Because creating a good and readable error handling will improve the developer and end user experience.
 It will be easier to trace when bugs occur or when certain data is missing.
 Beside that I also love to expand my making it production grade ready where it can be deployed to any server and easy to maintain.
+In this project I intent not to use too many library such as react hook form, lodash because i want to make it simple by using built in tools that are already available